netgroup-polito/mdo2frog4/README.md

 The Mdo2frog4 reads its configuration from the file [./config/configuration.ini](config/configuration.ini), which must be properly edited before starting the Mdo2frog4 itself.
 Mdo2frog4 export a abstract vision of the domain managed by the frog4 orchestrator.
 This abstract vision must be configured before starting the Mdo2frog4 and the MdO.
 In the file template.xml all vm images must be set with correct type and ports.
 In that way when MdO will get the abstract vision of the domain, will save which vm can be launched and how many ports it can have.
 Every port that the virtualizer must export through its northbound interface, must be set in the file setted as PortFile in the configuration file and in the file
 [./port_info.xml]port_info.xml.

+The Mdo2frog4 stores the actual configuration of the domain in a automatically created file called .domainConfiguration.xml.
+This file contains the underlying domain current view.
+At start time, this file contains a representation of the domain calculated from the configuration files named above.
+When a NFFG is deployed succesfully, this file is updated with the new nf_instance and new flow rules.

 ## How to run the Mdo2frog4